-The Law Offices of Paula R. Moore provides a selection of legal services that will address your current estate law needs.
+The Law Office of Paula R. Moore provides a selection of legal services that will address your current estate law needs.
 Whether it's conducting probate proceedings or drafting your will, you can count on me to ensure your wishes are known and upheld.

 Legal Document Drafting

 I work closely with you to create legal documents that will serve as extensions of your will and intent in the event you are unable to exclaim them.
 Each document serves a specific purpose, so key details must be ironed out before they are certified.

 You can rely on me to assist you in drafting the following:

 There are contents required in a will and procedure for execution of the document that make it a “valid will.”
 Certain other provisions may be skillfully drafted that set out requests of the “Testator” that tailor it to The Estate.

 The Texas Estates Code contemplates a relatively smooth administration process from the initiation with a Texas Probate Court to the distribution of the estate assets.

 This document’s most commonly seen function is to allow medical providers to treat a patient who is unable to provide consent or make decisions.